Ultimate Volt: At a glance

 The average upload speed on the M600 connection is just 41Mbps, however, but unfortunately this isn't far off the norm for ultrafast connections - not many providers offer fully symmetrical lines.

-The question really isn't whether or not the Ultimate Oomph Bundle's ultrafast broadband is fast enough, but whether it's too fast.
+The question really isn't whether or not the Ultimate Volt Bundle's ultrafast broadband is fast enough, but whether it's too fast.
 Most users will rarely need speeds higher than 100Mbps, and would generally save a bit of money but downgrading slightly from the M600 breakneck connection.

 In Virgin-speak, this means you get their 'Maxit TV' base package, along with the following add-ons: